software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 A common violation of the INVEST criteria is that the user story is too large (violating the _small_ criteria):

-> ❌ As a content creator I want to register with a username and password, a profile picture, and a profile description so that I can start writing blog posts.
+> ❌ As a content creator, I want to register with a username and password, a profile picture, and a profile description so that I can start writing blog posts.

 These kinds of user stories are tedious for the Developers to implement because the implementation could take several Sprints.
 It is better to split these kinds of big user stories into multiple smaller user stories:

-> ✅ As a content creator I want to register with a username and password so that I can start writing blog posts.
+> ✅ As a content creator, I want to register with a username and password so that I can start writing blog posts.

-> ✅ As a content creator I want to register with a profile picture so that my readers know what I look like.
+> ✅ As a content creator, I want to register with a profile picture so that my readers know what I look like.

-> ✅ As a content creator I want to register with a profile description so that my readers know about me.
+> ✅ As a content creator, I want to register with a profile description so that my readers know about me.

 {: .note }